ABOUT US

 Miguel Angel Duncan-Galvez Bravo

 Miguel Angel Duncan-Galvez Bravo is the Managing Director, Regional Development & Engagement at Latinos for Education.
-Originating from Puerto Vallarta, Mexico, Miguel moved to the U.S. at age 2 has been marked by educational achievements and impactful advocacy.
-Armed with a Political Science degree from California State University Northridge and an MA in Diplomacy and Military Studies from Hawaii Pacific University, he made history as the first undocumented student in the program, earning the Holomua Scholarship and the Master of Diplomacy and Military Services’ Perseverance Award.
-When granted DACA in 2012, Miguel became a key figure in advancing same-sex marriage in Hawaii.
-In 2016, he became the first fundraising manager for Washington’s only Hispanic LGBTQ nonprofit increasing their annual budget from $200,000 to over $2 million.
-Entre Hermanos is now the leading organization for immigration and HIV work for the Latino community in the state.
+Miguel, born in Puerto Vallarta, Mexico, moved to the U.S. at age 2 and has dedicated his career to education, advocacy, and philanthropy.
+He holds a Political Science degree from California State University Northridge and an MA in Diplomacy and Military Studies from Hawaii Pacific University, where he made history as the first undocumented student in the program.
+He earned the Holomua Scholarship and the Perseverance Award, exemplifying his resilience.

-In his role as the Director of Development for C5 Youth Foundation, Miguel secured over $2 million annually, empowering 500 youth.
-Prior to joining our team, he worked for Out in Tech, the world’s largest LGBTQ+ tech organization.
-Miguel played a pivotal role in establishing philanthropic support with foundations and helping create a culture of philanthropy.
+As Director of Development for C5 Youth Foundation, Miguel secured over $2 million annually, supporting 500 youth.
+Before joining L4E, he worked for Out in Tech, the world’s largest LGBTQ+ tech nonprofit, where he helped build a culture of philanthropy and secured major foundation support.

 Miguel Angel Duncan-Galvez Bravo